Tunable reciprocal and nonreciprocal contributions to 1D Coulomb Drag: Results

-Looking at the power-law magnitude, both the symmetric and antisymmetric components increase as the electron density decreases, consistent with enhanced interaction strength and reduced screening at lower electron density.
-Notably, this dependence is well-fitted by a linear slope going over small density oscillations, as shown by the solid lines in Fig. \ref{fig4}(c-f).
-The slopes for the symmetric component are -14.3, -11.7, -17.2, and -19.9 for the four line cuts respectively, while the ones for the antisymmetric components are -24.6, -28.6, -37.5, and -33.3.
-The ratio between these slopes, $r_{int}$, is presented in the inset of Fig. \ref{fig4}(f).
-In the high-temperature regime where the 1D subband density of state is notably smeared, it is reasonable to assume that the quasi-1D density, and hence $k_{f}$, varies linearly with plunger gate voltage, similarly to what happens in 2D systems \cite{chen_density_2021}.
-As such, the linear increase of the drag magnitude in a log-log plot implies an exponential dependence of the drag signal upon $k_{f}$.
-This is in good agreement with standard prediction for 1D Coulomb drag where the drag magnitude $\lambda_{AS}\sim e^{-2k_Fd}$ \cite{narozhny_coulomb_2016}.
-Since the ratios $r_{int}$ are in the vicinity of 2, it implies that the CR Coulomb drag magnitude $\lambda_S\sim e^{-k_Fd}$.
-The stronger $k_{f}d$ dependence of MT-induced Coulomb drag thus explains why CR Coulomb drag remains dominant at high temperatures in laterally coupled devices as the nearly 6 times larger interwire separation renders the MT contribution negligible, even at elevated temperatures.
+Looking at the power-law magnitudes, both the symmetric and the antisymmetric drag components increase as the electron density decreases, consistent with enhanced interaction strength and reduced screening at lower electron density.
+Notably, this dependence is well-fitted by a linear slope going over small density oscillations, as shown by the solid lines in Fig. \ref{fig5}b-e.
+For vertical device 1, the slopes for the symmetric component are -14.3, -11.7, -17.2, and -19.9, respectively, while the ones for the antisymmetric components are -24.6, -28.6, -37.5, and -33.3.
+The ratio between these slopes, $r_{int}$, is presented in the inset of Fig. \ref{fig5}e.
+In the high-temperature regime where the 1D subband density of states is notably smeared, it is reasonable to assume that the quasi-1D density, and hence $\textbf{k}_{\textbf{F}}$, varies linearly with plunger gate voltage, similarly to what happens in 2D systems \cite{chen_2021}.
+Thus, the linear dependence of $\text{ln}(A)$ with gate voltage (or on $\textbf{k}_{\textbf{F}}$) implies that $A \propto \text{exp}(C\cdot \textbf{k}_{\textbf{F}})$, where the constant $C$ corresponds to the linear slope.
+This underlying exponential dependence of the drag signal upon $\textbf{k}_{\textbf{F}}$ had been predicted for MT-induced 1D Coulomb drag, where the drag magnitude $\lambda_{AS}\sim e^{-2\textbf{k}_{\textbf{F}}d}$ \cite{narozhny_coulomb_2016}.
+Since the ratios $r_{int}$ are in the vicinity of 2, it implies that the nonreciprocal Coulomb drag magnitude $\lambda_S\sim e^{-\textbf{k}_{\textbf{F}}d}$.
+The stronger $\textbf{k}_{\textbf{F}}d$ dependence of reciprocal Coulomb drag thus explains why CR Coulomb drag remains dominant at high temperatures in laterally coupled devices: the nearly 6 times larger interwire separation renders the reciprocal contribution negligible, even at elevated temperatures.
+This is also consistent with CR Coulomb drag models.
+Indeed, as fluctuation-induced Coulomb drag spans a wider energy range than current-induced drag, low-momentum contributions would decay more slowly than the contributions arising from momentum transfer at the Fermi energy, hence enabling the nonreciprocal drag signal to persist at larger interwire separations.
 We note that other theoretical models \cite{fuchs_coulomb_2005, dmitriev_coulomb_2012, Dmitriev_2016} predict an Arrhenius temperature dependence of the Coulomb drag signal ($V_{drag} \propto \alpha e^{(\frac{-\beta}{T})}$).
-In contrast to the aforementioned theories, the result of such an analysis, presented in Supplementary section 7, shows negligible $k_{f}$ dependence and is not further discussed.
+In contrast to the aforementioned theories, the result of such an analysis, presented in Supplementary Note 7, shows negligible $k_{F}$ dependence and is not further discussed.
+We also note that comparable results have been observed in device 2, as highlighted in Fig. \ref{fig5}f, while the slightly noisier power law fitting parameters can be accounted for by the higher upturn temperature, resulting in fewer points in the high-temperature fitting range for device 2.
+Indeed, the values of the power-law exponent, both for reciprocal and nonreciprocal drag, as well as the discrepancy in the exponential decay of the magnitude of the reciprocal and nonreciprocal drag contributions, are very similar in both devices.
+Finally, while a similar analysis was performed in the low-temperature regime, we were unable to identify the functional temperature dependence of the signal, nor were we able to identify notable trends in the evolution of the fitting parameters when either a power-law or an Arrhenius dependence was considered.
+The reduced temperature range where the low-temperature signal is monotonic, combined with the increased impact of disorder on transport at low temperatures, explains the lack of a clear trend in the analysis.
+Additional details are provided in the Supplementary Note 9.